yastn/yastn/docs/source/mps/properties.rst

 Symmetry
 --------

-The symmetry of the `YAMPS` MPS or MPO is inherted from the symmetry of :meth:`yast.Tensor<yast.Tensor>`'s which form the matrix product.
+The symmetry of the MPS or MPO is inherted from the symmetry of :meth:`yast.Tensor<yast.Tensor>`'s which form the matrix product.
 The symmetries of the tensors have to be consistent along virtual dimensions implying that the global MPS/MPO symmetry is a consequence of the local symmetry of :meth:`yast.Tensor<yast.Tensor>`.

 Physical and virtual spaces